mzazon/awesome-cloud-projects/aws/video-conferencing-chime-sdk/video-conferencing-chime-sdk.md

    echo "✅ Meeting management Lambda created"
    ```

-   The meeting management Lambda is now deployed and ready to handle video conference requests.
+   The meeting management Lambda is now deployed with the latest AWS SDK v3 for optimal performance and uses the Amazon Chime SDK Meetings namespace for enhanced regional support.
 This serverless function automatically scales to accommodate varying meeting loads and provides the core API endpoints for creating and managing Chime SDK meetings.

 3. **Create Attendee Management Lambda Function**: